Ghost3987/OLD-CRACK/README.md

 - 2009 & 2010 Id Crack

 ## How To Use This Tool
-First Run The Command After login You Will See Many Option Then Type 1 And Enter The You See Example: 5000/10000/9999 I Recommend You To Use 10000 Limit.
-Then Enter And You can see 2 Option 1.
+First Run The Command After login You Will See Many Option Then Type (1) And Enter And You Will See Example: 5000/10000/9999 I Recommend You To Use 10000 Limit After Enter And You can see 2 Option 1.
 2010 2.
-2009-2010 type 1 or 2 then enter and Boom 💥 You Old Uid Cloning Start
+2009-2010 type 1 or 2 then enter and Boom 💥 Your Old Uid Cloning Start
 - Thank You

 ## Run Command